sugimotot/btsdoc-portal/bbf/user_guide/permissions.md

 #### Active and Owner – Private keys
 - Click a private key number or a key image.
 - A Private key viewer form opens.
-You will find a Public Key and a [SHOW] buttom like below.
+You will find a Public Key and a [SHOW] button like below.
-- Click the [SHOW] buttom.
+- Click the [SHOW] button.
 You will find your Private key under the Public key.

 <p align="center">
   <img src="https://github.com/cedar-book/btsdoc-portal/blob/master/bbf/img/permissions-active4b.png" width="500" title="Permissions popup">